top of page

 • 3rd Negative Speaker – “The Finisher”

-• Write rebuttals live by jotting down what the other team says while they say it, not after.
+• Write rebuttals by jotting down what the other team says while they say it, not after.

 • Twist the motion if it feels too broad and find the angle that favors you.